If you've been to coffee shops or cafes, you might've been asked to choose between a light, medium, or dark roast.

 Dark roasts pack a robust and nutty flavor

 Dark roasts are well-known for being the bitter and smoky variety of all the roasts.
-Some refer to it as New Orleans Roast or Italian Roast, and you can expect a heavy and bitter nutty flavor from a dark roast.
+Some refer to it as New Orleans Roast or Italian Roast, and you can expect a heavy, bitter, and nutty flavor from a dark roast.

 A great idea is to try all of them and then decide which one you like the best.